-And even if the independent contractor satisfies the manual labor requirement, it must also be demonstrated that he or she was performing services “arising out of and incidental to his employment in the course of his employer's trade, business or occupation.”
+And even if the independent contractor satisfies the manual labor requirement, he or she must also demonstrate that he or she was performing services “arising out of and incidental to his employment in the course of his employer's trade, business or occupation.”

 Examples of Excluded Independent Contractors

-The supervising independent contractor, who directs from afar without being close to the actual work, would also be excluded on the grounds that he is not engaged in manual labor in carrying out the contract.
+The supervising independent contractor, who directs from afar without being close to the actual work, would also be excluded because he or she is not engaged in manual labor in carrying out the contract.

 And the independent contractor rendering service for a business and engaged in manual labor, but whose services are not incidental to the business, would also be excluded under Louisiana workers compensation.

-But Perhaps Being Excluded As A Independent Contractor Is A Good Thing
+But Perhaps Being Excluded As A Independent Contractor Under Louisiana Workers Compensation Is A Good Thing

 But it might be in the injured worker's best interest to NOT be covered under Louisiana workers compensation.
 Why?